WaltonRobotics/Reefscape/docs/Superstructure.md

 ### State Diagram

 This diagram is very basic, and I'm sleepy.
+NOTE: there are technically different states for each height in ELE_TO_SCORE

 ```mermaid
 stateDiagram